trizen/oblogout-py3/README.md

 ## Openbox Logout

-GTK/Cairo based logout box for Openbox
+GTK/Cairo based logout menu for Openbox

 This is a fork of: https://github.com/Cloudef/oblogout-fork